07 September 2022

 All ATV61 and ATV71's when powered with a generator

-These are not true short circuit faults but are occurring as a result of power supply instability and high voltage during the transient state of initial generator power.
+This may not be a true short circuit fault.
+These errors can occur as a result of power supply instability and high voltage during the transient state of initial generator power.

 Investigate and correct the instability and over voltage conditions during transient state of initial generator power.

-· The drive does not have a run command when these fault codes occur.
+- If the drive does not have a run command when the fault is detected

-· In some cases switching from utility to generator power (or from generator to utility) the drive may display [Mains Overvoltage] (OSF) or [Overbraking] (ObF) rather than an SCF fault code.
+- In some cases switching from utility to generator power (or from generator to utility) the drive may display [Mains Overvoltage] (OSF) or [Overbraking] (ObF) rather than an SCF fault code.

-· In all cases where an SCF fault code occurs it is preceded in the fault detection history by a [Mains Overvoltage] or [Overbraking] fault code with the same elapsed time
+- In case of an SCF fault is preceded in the fault detection history by a [Mains Overvoltage] or [Overbraking] fault code with the same elapsed time

 Potential Work Arounds:

-2. A logic input can be assigned to the [Product Reset Assign] parameter found in the [Fault Management ] menu.
+- A logic input can be assigned to the [Product Reset Assign] parameter found in the [Fault Management ] menu.
 This will now allow an SCF fault code to be reset remotely without having to power cycle the drive.
-As a caution, before resetting an SCF with this function, be sure there is not a true short circuit present that could cause equipment damage.
+CAUTION: before resetting an SCF with this function, be sure there is not a true short circuit present that could cause equipment damage.
 Reference the ATV61/ATV71 programming manual for this function.